SlushyRH/SPP/README.md

 With Slushy's Player Prefs you can save and load virtually any data with two very simple methods!

+### Disclaimer
+As of now, this tool only works on Windows machines.
+I don't own a Mac or Linux device so therefore can't port it, any help would be appreciated!
+[OSX and Linux Methods](https://github.com/SlushyRH/SPP/blob/master/Slushy's%20Player%20Prefs/Editor/SPPEditorUtility.cs#L86)

 ## Features
 |                             | Player Prefs     | Slushy's Player Prefs
 |-----------------------------|------------------|------------------